codeonlyjs/website/content/guide/apiComponents.md

 ### created {#Component#created}

-Returns true if this component's DOM elements have been created
+Returns true if this component's DOM elements have been created.